Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information

-We formalize the additional information as a state estimator available to the designer after allocation but before finalizing transfers, with the estimator's data-generating process being common knowledge.
+To address the implementation impossibility with standard mechanisms \citep{jehiel2001efficient,jehiel2006limits}, we relax the restriction that transfers rely solely on the agents' messages.
+Instead, we allow transfers to be conditioned on additional information about the state, while maintaining that allocations are determined only by messages.
+We formalize the additional information as an estimator of the payoff-relevant state available to the designer after allocation but before finalizing transfers, with the estimator's data-generating process being common knowledge.
+The estimator is allowed to depend on the chosen allocation and is assumed independent of agents' signals conditional on the payoff-relevant state and the allocation.
 In our motivating examples, this approach captures scenarios where the designer gathers data on user interactions both within and beyond the auction environment, thereby gaining insights into user preferences and demand (i.e., the state).
-As highlighted, such data is naturally available and already collected by platforms, providing a straightforward interpretation for our framework.
-Notably, unlike \cite{mezzetti2004mechanism}, our method eliminates the need for a second reporting stage or access to agents' true preferences, thereby reducing the amount of information necessary for implementation.

-We introduce a modified version of Vickrey–Clarke–Groves (VCG) mechanisms \citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives}, which we call data-driven VCG mechanisms (Definition \ref{def: data-driven VCG}).
-In data-driven VCG transfers, the designer plugs in the estimator into agents' payoffs.
+We introduce a modified version of Vickrey–Clarke–Groves (VCG) mechanisms \citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives}, which we call \textit{data-driven VCG mechanisms} (Definition \ref{def: data-driven VCG}).
+In data-driven VCG transfers, the designer inserts the obtained estimate of the state into agents' payoffs.
 We then examine how various properties of the estimator affect the feasibility of implementation.
-We first show that with full resolution of uncertainty, data-driven VCG mechanisms achieve implementation in posterior equilibrium (Proposition \ref{prop: ex-post}).
+We first show that in the benchmark case of full resolution of uncertainty about the payoff-relevant state, data-driven VCG mechanisms achieve implementation in posterior equilibrium (Proposition \ref{prop: ex-post}).
 Specifically, if the designer ultimately observes the true state, she can utilize ex-post utilities based on the reported types to calculate VCG payments, aligning agents' incentives.
-This alignment occurs because agents assess these transfers according to their true posterior beliefs, making truthful reporting optimal by the efficiency of the allocation, as per a standard argument.
+This alignment occurs because agents evaluate these transfers according to their true posterior beliefs, making truthful reporting optimal under efficient allocations.